rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

----

-**L2 Taxonomy:** Build a Spring Boot application that detects bridges and articulation points in a graph.
-Here is the complete documentation in the format you requested for your **Spring Boot Graph Application** that detects **bridges** and **articulation points** in a graph.

----
+**Metadata**

+**Programming Language:** Java

+**L1 Taxonomy:** Complete Implementations

+**L2 Taxonomy:** Social Media Application

+**Use Case:**  Graph Integrity Analysis Platform for validating critical connectivity in infrastructure, network systems, and dependency graphs.

+Organizations need to identify vulnerabilities in their graph-based systems—such as communication networks, software component dependencies, or transport grids.
+This application detects bridges (critical edges) and articulation points (critical nodes) that, if removed, would disconnect the graph, potentially disrupting system integrity.

+**Use Case Type:** Core

+**Task Difficulty:** Hard

 # **Prompt**